mdn/content/files/en-us/mozilla/add-ons/webextensions/index.md

 ### Manifest keys

 Get full details about the [manifest keys](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json), including all their properties and settings.
-There’s also detailed information on the [compatibility](/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_compatibility_for_manifest.json) of each key with the major browsers.
+There's also detailed information on the [compatibility](/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_compatibility_for_manifest.json) of each key with the major browsers.